Established November 22, 2005

 Fairly disclosing business information and seeking for the choices and decisions of the market and customers contributes to secure the understanding and trust of society, as well as leading to greater self-purification capacity for ensuring sound management.
 Moreover, it is important for banks to not only disclose management and other information on financial issues, but also to proactively disclose information on diverse initiatives relating to social and environmental issues, and obtain understanding from a broad range of stakeholders.

-In disclosing such information, banks must comply with related laws and the like as a matter of course, as well as striving to convey various types of information needed for stakeholders to make rational decisions in a timely and appropriate manner.
+In disclosing such information, banks must comply with related laws and the like as a matter of course, as well as striving to convey various types of information that is important and highly reliable for stakeholders to make rational decisions in a timely and appropriate manner.

 - (2) Reflecting Stakeholders’ Opinions in Management

 Banks must provide fair and useful products and services that correspond to the needs of society, and it is important to strive to improve the quality of services by obtaining a broad range of customer opinions.
 In addition, banks are required to undertake broad mutual communication with society on their activities, including social and environmental initiatives, and to understand the expectations and desires of stakeholders and apply them to their management.